Removing a director

 2. 14 days to object in writing.

 If the director objects, they cannot be removed by the other directors alone.
-The removal must then be decided at a general meeting through a resolution.
+The removal must then be decided by members at a general meeting through a resolution.

 Suspending a director

-The Registrar of Aboriginal and Torres Strait Islander Corporations (the Registrar) will not approve rules in a corporation’s rule book that allow the suspension of directors.
-The Registrar cased registering director suspension rules in March 2026.
+The Registrar will not approve rules in a corporation’s rule book that allow the suspension of directors.
+The Registrar ceased registering director suspension rules in March 2026.
 Existing director suspension rules that were registered prior to March 2026 may be revoked.

 Learn more about rules about suspending directors.